 Frequently asked questions.

-• At Willow & Moss Counseling, we believe therapy is an investment in your well-being.
+• We believe therapy is an investment in your well-being.
 Below are our current session rates:

 • Play Therapy Session – $170